jrweizen-git/rasc/README.md

 # rasc
-rascunho - codigos nao finalizados, outros.
+rascunho - This repo contains unfinished code of any type.